MoarTube/MoarTube-Client/README.md

 ## Prerequisites

+Choose any one of the following to set up your client.

 ### npm
 If you're using npm to install the software, make sure that [Node.js](https://nodejs.org/en) and npm is installed on your machine.